root-foundation/root/Convergence.md

 class New new;
 ```

+Disclaimers:

-> We should be careful to not be attached to the labels we've used ("startup", "design", "sell" etc.) because these labels have no meaning on their own.
+- We should be careful to not be attached to the labels we've used ("startup", "design", "sell" etc.) because these labels have no meaning on their own.
 For example, a lead designer at a far more complex startup will likely be performing higher complexity activities than a CEO of a less complex startup.
 Similarly, a mediocre designer will not operate at a high level of complexity even though their activity requires them to, because they are ignorant of its complexity.
 As we will see below, as we converge further, labels acceleratingly become not only useless, but also limiting.

-> Similarly, in the "Transferability" column above, what we've considered as "HIGH" may be seen as "VERY LOW" by our descendents who will be operating at such heights in the tree where transfering skills can happen even more seamlessly (/ faster).
+- Similarly, in the "Transferability" column above, what we've considered as "HIGH" may be seen as "VERY LOW" by our descendents who will be operating at such heights in the tree where transfering skills can happen even more seamlessly (/ faster).
 These are relative terms.
 We've presented it this way to show how convergence looks _locally_ within an activity that is familiar to many today.
-But, this activity itself will likely be very low in the eventual tree that artificial intelligence will create.
-Our descendents will view the majority of startups created today the way we view the many small businesses throughout history — we know the nature of them but we consider them largely inconsequential
+But, this activity itself will likely be very low in the global tree that artificial intelligence will enable.
+- While we have modeled our activities as _discrete_ nodes to make it easy to reason, in reality they are fluid: i.e. there are near infinite discrete steps within each step above.
+Yet, the underlying principle of convergence remains the same.

 ---